-Efforts in 2021 focused on a return to normalcy with the County's Stormwater Program.
+Efforts in 2021 continued to focus on a return to normalcy with the County's Stormwater Program.
 The County was able to recover from COVID-19 impacts by meeting program monitoring and inspection requirements.

 The Stormwater Division experienced turnover with the loss of the watershed program coordinator in 2020 and the inability to successfully fulfill the position long term.
-The County utilized the efforts of its on-call Stormwater consultant, Woolpert, to ensure watershed program needs are met during the turnover.
+The County utilized the efforts of its on-call Stormwater consultant, Woolpert, to ensure watershed program needs were met during the turnover.
+A new watershed coordinator was hired in January 2022.